ufal/UMR/doc/entities.md

 * (3) [cs] _Všichni Václavové by měli znát své slavné jmenovce._
            “All Václavs should know their famous namesakes.”

+While the use of _Václavové_ in (3) is unusual, there are proper names that denote a type rather than an instance.
+A primary example is product names, as in (4) (the specification of product category is enclosed in parentheses in the example because it is optional):

+* (4) [cs] _Používám (prací prostředek) Persil._
+           “I use Persil (detergent).”

+Clearly, _Persil_ is a proper name rather than a common noun, as it was invented specifically to distinguish this detergent from other detergents; it is not a common noun that we expect to find in dictionaries.
+However, the name denotes a type of product, not one particular instance.
+There are millions of packages of Persil, and they all share this name.
+And while the name could be used when referring to a specific package, in (4) it actually refers to a generic entity.
+We will use the term **categorial proper names / categorial named entities** with names that denote types (categories) rather than instances.

 ## Representation of entities in UMR